oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The verifier is displayed here as a separate instance, but can also be part of the IDP.
 In both cases, it is transparent to the client, as the client only talks to the IDP's Native Authorization Endpoint {#native-authorization-endpoint}

 1. / 2.
 User opens app and starts the flow.
-The client can already indicate, as part of the OAuth request, wallet use case + DC API support as well as SD/CD use case and native_cb_url If not, this can be negotiated by e.g., a Additional Information Required Response {#insufficient-information}
+The client can already indicate, as part of the Native Authorization Request {#native-auth-request}, wallet use case + DC API support as well as SD/CD use case and a redirect URI intended for redirect from a wallet to the client in OPENID4VP same device flows (hereafter called openid4vp_redirect_uri) If not, this can be negotiated by e.g., a Additional Information Required Response {#insufficient-information}.

+For example, a request using an OAuth request object which contains the mentioned indications may look as follows:

+    POST /native-authorization HTTP/1.1
+    Host: server.example.com
+    Content-Type: application/x-www-form-urlencoded

+    request=....
+    &client_id=bb16c14c73415
+    &scope=...

+Example request object:

+    {
+      "client_id": "...",
+      "aud": "...",
+      "scope": "...",
+      "dc_api": false,
+      "openid4vp_flow_type": "same_device",
+      "openid4vp_redirect_uri": "https://deeplink.example.client
+      // other claims
+    }

+Note that the client must know these indicators upfront or collect this information from the user before making the initial request.

 3. IDP returns with error response (insufficient_authorization), indicating in the response body that digital credentials are required.
 If sufficient information is provided in step 2, the IDP can already respond with the presentation request.

-For example:
+In that case, the IDP would request a presentation request according to the provided information (dc_api=true/false, SD/CD).
+In case of dc_api=false and same device flow, the IDP might generate a handle which is linked to the presentation reques.This handle will be handed to the client as a request parameter appended to openid4vp_redirect_uri, when the verifier responds to the wallet.
+Alternatively, the verifier generates such a handle and returns it together with the presentation request to the IDP.
+See also step 22.

+The IDP's response may look like this:

     HTTP/1.1 403 Forbidden
     Content-Type: application/json